NOAA-EMC/rrfs-workflow/README.md

 Inside the config file, ensure that you are point to your preferred user space for the following variables:

-    EXPT_BASEDIR
+    EXPT_BASEDIR   # workflow, model namelist/configure, var_defns.sh
-    ARCHIVEDIR
+    ARCHIVEDIR     # archive location
-    STMP
-    PTMP
+    STMP           # com for log, grib2 and plot product PTMP           # run directory

-You will also likely want to change the dates over which to run:
+You will also likely want to change the dates over which to run and other configurations based on the experiment purpose.

-    DATE_FIRST_CYCL
-    DATE_LAST_CYCL

-The run can be configured as cold start only or data assimilation cycling by setting:

-    DO_DACYCLE="false"  : cold start only
-    DO_DACYCLE="true"   : data assimilation cycling
+Please read "[Set up RRFS real-time and restrospective runs](Setup-RRFS.md)" for detailed instruction on setting up config.sh file.

 The configure script should then be linked to the expected name:

     ln -sf config.sh.RRFS_dev1 config.sh

-#### Retro runs

-The workflow automatically cleans and archives the real-time runs, and is not guaranteed to work with retro runs.
-You may want to take a look at the logic for cleaning and archiving in the respective scripts level to modify as needed.
-Alternative, turn off those events by removing them from the XML.

-    cd regional_workflow/ush/templates
-    vi FV3LAM_wflow.xml

-Manually comment or delete the following tasks:

-    CLEAN_TN
-    ARCHIVE_TN

-You may also want to remove the NCL graphics metatasks:

-    RUN_NCL_TN
-    RUN_NCL_ZIP_TN

 ## Build the workflow